rome/tools/CONTRIBUTING.md

 #### `cargo codegen analyzer`

 This command will detect linter rules declared in the `analyzers` and `assists` directories in `rome_analyze`, regenerate the index modules `analyzers.rs` and `assists.rs` to import these files, and update the registry builder function in `registry.rs` to include all these rules.
+It will also regenerate the configuration of the rules.

 #### `cargo coverage`